Mason City, Iowa: Infrastructure

-Surface transportation
+Transit

+Mason City Transit provides fixed-route and demand-response mass transit services to the city.

+Roadways

 The majority of Mason City is served by Iowa Highway 122 and U.S. Route 65.
 U.S. Route 18 now bypasses the city to the south.
 Interstate 35 (eight miles to the west) serves the city as well.

 Rail service

 Mason City is home to the Iowa Traction Railway.
 The IATR is one of the last surviving electric interurban railroads in the U. S., and the only one that still uses electric locomotives to haul freight in regular service.